-- Difficulties and costs associated with staffing, establishing and maintaining internal controls, managing foreign operations and distributor relationships, and selling directly to customers; - Broader exposure to corruption and expanded compliance obligations, including under the Foreign Corrupt Practices Act, the U.K. Bribery Law, local anti-corruption laws, Office of Foreign Asset Control administered sanction programs, and the European Union's General Data Protection Regulation; - Overlapping and potentially conflicting, or unexpected changes in, international legal and regulatory requirements or reimbursement policies and programs;

-- Longer and more expensive collection cycles in certain countries, particularly those in which our primary customers are government-funded hospitals; - Changes in currency exchange rates, particularly fluctuations in the Euro as compared to the U.S. Dollar; - Potential adverse tax consequences of overlapping tax structures; and - Potential adverse financial and regulatory consequences resulting from the exit of the U.K. from the European Union, or "Brexit,"
+- Greater difficulties and costs associated with staffing, establishing and maintaining internal controls, managing foreign operations and distributor relationships, and selling directly to customers; - Broader exposure to corruption and expanded compliance obligations, including under the Foreign Corrupt Practices Act, the U.K. Bribery Law, local anti-corruption laws, Office of Foreign Asset Control administered sanction programs, the European Union's General Data Protection Regulation, and other emerging corruption and data privacy regulations; - Overlapping and potentially conflicting, or unexpected changes in, international legal and regulatory requirements or reimbursement policies and programs; - Longer and more expensive collection cycles in certain countries, particularly those in which our primary customers are government-funded hospitals; - Changes in currency exchange rates, particularly fluctuations in the Euro as compared to the U.S. Dollar; - Potential adverse tax consequences of overlapping tax structures; and - Potential adverse financial and regulatory consequences resulting from the exit of the U.K. from the European Union, or "Brexit."